Docstrings

 If you use

-, highlighting settings are picked up from it, and the default CSS class is.highlight
+pymdownx.highlight, highlighting settings are picked up from it, and the default CSS class is.highlight.
+This also means the default ofguess_lang: false. -

 Otherwise, if you use the

-extension, settings are picked up from it, and the default CSS class is.codehilite
+codehiliteextension, settings are picked up from it, and the default CSS class is.codehilite.
+Also consider settingguess_lang: false. -

 If neither are added to

-, highlighting is enabled anyway.
+markdown_extensions, highlighting is enabled anyway.
 This is for backwards compatibility.
-If you really want to disable highlighting even in mkdocstrings, add one of these extensions anyway and setuse_pygments: false
+If you really want to disable highlighting even in mkdocstrings, add one of these extensions anyway and setuse_pygments: false.

 Parameters: